It’s beginning to look a lot like the holidays…

 Of all holiday related activities, holiday parties are the most visible cause of claims of harassment and discrimination.
 Even if you were not aware of the conduct, as a business owner you can be held vicariously liable for incidents that occur at a party you host.
 As with other holiday activities, be thoughtful of how and where you host your holiday party to ensure a law-ly celebration.

 As with all the other holiday-related activities, be inclusive with your holiday party theme.
 Have an “end of the year party” rather than a “holiday party”.
 Celebrate your business’s successes rather than the holiday season.
 This ensures it’s an event where all employees can feel welcome and included.

 The venue of the party needs to be accessible to persons with disabilities, and welcoming regardless of age, race, gender identification, and dietary restrictions..
 Ensure adherence to various employment regulations by hosting your party during working hours.
 Be sure to pay your employees for the time at the party.
 Participation should always be voluntary with no negative feedback for not participating.

 Ideally, avoid serving alcohol at your company party.
 If you do, be sure to restrict consumption by, for example, provide one or two drink tickets to each participant.
-Even with restrictions, assume some people may abuse the alcohol you serve.
+Equally important, even with restrictions, assume some people may abuse the alcohol you serve.
 Make sure you serve plenty of food and a variety of nonalcoholic beverages.
 Offer shared rides for any employee who is not capable of driving home.